top 0

 Biggest doesn’t always mean best, but when it comes to playrooms, the 14,000-square-foot indoor playground at EpicLand is a mecca of fun!
 Its vibrant setting has it all—slides, obstacle courses, mini-golf, and even a dedicated laser tag room for the big kids.
 It’s not just all fun and games though, as EpicLand is a big advocate for learning through experience, and has the well-appointed facilities to back it up.

 With over 150 fun learning programmes, your kids will be coming home having learned something new every day.
 The only catch is that you’ll have to make your way over to Discovery Bay if you want to experience this incredible playroom!
-Entries start from $148 on weekdays and $188 on weekends.
+Entries start from $238 in the morning and $258 in the afternoon.
+Concession tickets for senior citizens and pregnant women are priced at $100, with all children under one year old getting in for free.
 Private party packages are also available.

 EpicLand, 31 North Plaza, Family Recreation Centre, 96 Siena Avenue, Discovery Bay